HOW TO FORGIVE2026-03-10T21:28:58-05:00

 • Do you still have any anger or ill feelings toward the person?
 When you fully forgive the person, wrath will be replaced with pity for them.

 • Are you holding on to the memory of the wrong done to you, and do you think about it often?
-True forgiveness forgets; because of the healing of forgiveness, the pain disappears as if it did not happen.
+True forgiveness forgets; through the healing of forgiveness, the pain disappears as if it never happened.
 When God forgives, He forgets it forever as if it never occurred.

 • Do you have trouble accepting God’s love for you and receiving forgiveness?
 If so, it could be because you are judging another person.
 After all, you don’t have mercy; it is hard to believe that God has kindness and compassion for you.

 • Bottom line, are you forgiving or just pretending to?
-If you want to talk to someone more about forgiveness, talk to God, and if you still need more help, you can call.
+If you want to discuss forgiveness further, talk to God.
+If you still need more help, you can call.
 1-800-633-3446

 Some Specific Scriptures To Encourage You: